 Animal Trauma Center

-Minneapolis/St. Paul (March 3, 2011) — The University of Minnesota Veterinary Medical Center (VMC) has launched its Animal Trauma Center, the first of its kind in the nation.
-Based on the human model for clinical trauma care, the center was created to leverage the expertise and capabilities of the VMC's board-certified specialists and to provide the comprehensive, team-based care important in treating dog and cat trauma and other serious emergency cases.
+Based on the human model for clinical trauma care, the Animal Trauma Center was created to leverage the expertise and capabilities of the VMC’s board-certified specialists and to provide the comprehensive, team-based care important in treating dog and cat trauma and other serious emergency cases.

-According to board-certified veterinary criticalist Dr. Kelly Hall, the hope is that the new University of Minnesota trauma center model will be adopted by other large veterinary medical centers and teaching hospitals across the country, creating a network that will work collaboratively to continually develop methods to improve trauma patient care.
+According to board-certified veterinary criticalist Kelly Hall, DVM, the hope is that the new certification will create a network of veterinary medical centers and teaching hospitals across the country that will work collaboratively to continually develop methods to improve trauma patient care.

-"By working collaboratively with leaders in the veterinary trauma field throughout the country, advancements in trauma care will be shared between centers rapidly, assuring that the most severely injured patients have access to the most advanced therapies," Hall explained.
+“By working collaboratively with leaders in the veterinary trauma field throughout the country, advancements in trauma care will be shared between centers rapidly, assuring the most severely injured patients have access to the most advanced therapies,” said Hall.

 A veterinary trauma center ensures patient access to the expertise and resources needed in critical cases.
-Because care components are often tailored to each individual patient case, the VMC's emergency/critical care veterinarians work closely with VMC surgeons, anesthesiologists, internists, radiologists, cardiologists, neurologists, and other experts representing 15 different board-certified specialties to provide the region's most comprehensive, cutting-edge care.
+Because care components are often tailored to each individual patient, the VMC’s emergency and critical care veterinarians work closely with VMC surgeons, anesthesiologists, internists, radiologists, cardiologists, neurologists, and other experts representing 16 different board-certified specialties to provide the region’s most comprehensive, cutting-edge care.